dareneiri/dareneiri.github.com/_posts/2015-12-19-Access-Samba-Shares-With-Windows-10-and-Azure-AD-Setup.md

 1. On your Windows 10 device, go to Start > and search for Credential Manager.
 2. Select Windows Credentials
 3. Click on "Add a Windows credential"
 <figure>
     <img src="{{ site.url }}/images/credential-manager.png" alt="credential manager">
 </figure>
 4. A new window will pop up.
 5. In the field for "Internet or Network address", type your samba share path (e.g., \\samba-share)
 6. In the field for "User name", enter samba-share\{your_username}
 7. For password, type in your password

-Now, in my case, in //Network from the Windows Explorer window, I was not able to see my samba shares.
+Now, in my case, in Network from the Windows Explorer window, I was not able to see my samba shares.
 However, if I type in \\samba-share (in this example), I am able to see my files as expected.
 You can also use the Run command (Windows - R) and type in the samba share path to view your share.